SP-Upreti/google-trend-analysis/README.md

 # google-trend-analysis
-google trend analyze using google API
+google trend analyze using google API.

+Google trend analysis and data visualization using python - pandas and pyrequest